Movie Reviews: Pan’s Labyrinth and Watchmen

 In the end, the film was good–but not great–for me.
 Which I suppose might have something to do with the fact that I felt the same way about the graphic novel.
 3 stars.

-5 thoughts on “Movie Reviews: Pan’s Labyrinth and Watchmen”
+5 responses to “Movie Reviews: Pan’s Labyrinth and Watchmen”

 1. That’s an interesting reaction to Pan’s Labyrinth.
 I didn’t feel like the girl ever acted stupid, or incapable.
 Sometimes she acts like a little girl, but she is one, so that makes sense to me.
 I really connected to her character.